Purple Line (Namma Metro)

-When Phase II is completed, the Purple Line will have 37 stations between Whitefield in the east and Challaghatta in the southwest, and the length of the line will increase to 42.53 km.

 Construction

-Purple Line sections were opened as indicated below.
+Sections of the Purple Line were opened as below:

 Phase I

 Civil construction work on Phase I of the line began on 15 April 2007 and was originally scheduled to be completed in 5 years.
 However, the project faced delays and missed several deadlines.
 Difficult tunnel boring conditions through a mixed geology with hard rock caused major delays.
 The first stretch of Purple Line (Reach 1, fully elevated) between Baiyyappanahalli and Mahatma Gandhi Road was inaugurated on 20 October 2011.
 Reach 2 (fully elevated) between Mysore Road and Magadi Road commenced operations on 16 November 2015.
-These two sections operated independently until the final section, the underground stretch between Mahatma Gandhi Road and City Railway station was opened on 30 April 2016, thus linking the previously opened stretches and completing Phase I for the Purple Line.
+These two sections operated independently until the final section, the underground stretch between Mahatma Gandhi Road and City Railway station was opened on 30 April 2016, thus linking the previously opened stretches and completing Phase I.